 Because auto loans are secured by the vehicle, they typically offer lower interest rates than you’re likely to find with personal loans.
 Personal loan interest rates tend to be higher because they tend to be unsecured, though it is possible to offer collateral for your personal loan in exchange for a lower interest rate.
-They start at 5.99 percent and can go all the way up to
+APRs are as low as 3.99%.

 If you have excellent credit, you may be able to qualify for an auto loan with a 0 percent APR through the dealer.
 These loans tend to have relatively short repayment periods — no longer than 36 months — and are often advertised on the dealer’s website.

 But even if you can’t get a deal like that on the car you want, you can still find an auto loan with an interest rate ranging from 1.45 to 3.99 percent on both new and used cars.
 With poor credit or no credit, you’re likely looking at an interest rate of around 17.99 percent, although some subprime lenders may offer loans to people with poor credit at much higher rates.

 3. Other fees

 Auto loans can typically be obtained without any origination fee, though some may have prepayment penalties that would make it more expensive to pay your loan off early.

 One common situation that arises when discussing an auto loan with the dealer is the option to take a rebate on the purchase price or a lower interest rate on the loan.
 This isn’t exactly an extra fee, but making the right choice is key to minimizing the cost of the loan.
 Dealers will often steer you toward a lower interest rate even when the rebate will actually save you more money by reducing the amount that you are borrowing.